 However, in the case of Pinot gris, among the more popular grapes to apply a skin-contact treatment that is neither red nor white, the diffuse nature of the term becomes illustrated, as both an orange wine and a rosé might achieve a similar expression of pink/orange/salmon-colored wine.

-Nowadays, orange wines are getting more popular and available in the wine market (read Jamie Good’s article about skin contact whites).
+Nowadays, wines are getting more popular and available in the wine market (read Jamie Good’s article about skin contact whites).

 Take a look at our selection of orange wines now!